dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 ### Getting an Access Token

 Now that you have secured your endpoints with Auth0, you will learn how to authenticate a non-interactive client to be able to get the list of books again.
-You can use any HTTP client, but in this section you will see how to achieve that by using `curl`.
+You can use any HTTP client, but in this section, you will see how to achieve that by using `curl`.

 The first step is to get an authorization token from Auth0.
 You can do that by issuing a POST request to [the `/oauth/token` endpoint](https://auth0.com/docs/api/authentication#authorization-code) of your Auth0 domain, as follows: